awmckinley/config/docs/modules.md

 **ft.lisp**: This module provides Common Lisp compilation and development environment tools.
 **ft.lua**: This module provides language server, linting, and formatting tools for Lua development.
 **ft.make**: This module provides language server support for Makefiles and Autotools build systems.
-**ft.markdown**: This module provides language server and formatting tools for Markdown document editing with support for various flavors including CommonMark, GFM, and Obsidian.**audio.stream**: Network-enabled audio streaming software for broadcasting and transmitting audio to remote speakers and devices.
+**ft.markdown**: This module provides language server and formatting tools for Markdown document editing with support for various flavors including CommonMark, GFM, and Obsidian.
 **ft.nix**: This module provides language server and formatting tools for Nix package management and configuration development.
 **ft.nu**: This module provides a modern shell environment with structured data capabilities and enhanced scripting features.
 **ft.ocaml**: This module provides package management tools for OCaml development environments.